TheEdoRan/next-safe-action/website/docs/usage/client-components/index.md

 # Usage with Client Components

 There are three different ways to execute Server Actions from Client Components.
-First one is the "direct way", the most simple one, but the least powerful too.
+First one is the "direct way", the simplest one, but the least powerful too.
 The other two are by using `useAction` and `useOptimisticAction` hooks, which we will cover in the next sections.